Zoom Communications: IPO and onward

-On April 18, 2019, the company became a public company via an initial public offering.
+On April 18, 2019, the company became a public company via an initial public offering; since then, it has been listed on Nasdaq under the ticker symbol ZM.
 After pricing at US$36 per share, the share price increased over 72% on the first day of trading.
 Prior to the IPO, Dropbox invested $5 million in Zoom.
 The company first became profitable in 2019.

 In 2019, the company ranked second in Glassdoor's "Best Places to Work" survey.

-Due to the increase in remote work, distance education, and remote social relations during the COVID-19 pandemic, usage increased substantially and the Zoom mobile app was the 5th most downloaded mobile app in 2020, behind TikTok, Whatsapp, Facebook, and Instagram.
+Due to the increase in remote work, distance education, and remote social relations during the COVID-19 pandemic, usage increased substantially and the Zoom mobile app was the 5th most downloaded mobile app in 2020, behind TikTok, WhatsApp, Facebook, and Instagram.

 The company offered its services free to K–12 schools in many countries.

-The company joined the NASDAQ-100 stock index on April 30, 2020.
+The company joined the Nasdaq-100 stock index on April 30, 2020.

 In May 2020, Zoom acquired Keybase, a company specializing in end-to-end encryption.
 In June 2020, the company hired its first chief diversity officer, Damien Hooper-Campbell.

 Also in May 2020, Zoom announced plans to open new research and development centers in Pittsburgh and Phoenix, with plans to hire up to 500 engineers between the two cities over the next few years.

 In July 2020, Zoom announced the opening of a technology center in Bangalore, India, to host engineering, IT, and business operations roles.